 Globally, telcos essentially remain network operators and telecom service providers; they have not been very successful at selling content.
 Although there is a stimulus from the current interest in IPTV, many telcos are still trying to hang onto the old model.

 However, given the popularity and growing use of devices such as smartphones, tablets and smart TVs the traditional bundled services model will soon disappear.

-This BuddeComm Intelligence report explores the trends occurring in multi-play services and provides unique case studies on the markets of France, Italy, the Netherlands and South Africa.
+This BuddeComm Intelligence report explores the trends occurring in multi-play services and provides unique case studies on the markets of Italy, United Kingdom, The Philippines and the Netherlands.

 Analyst: Kylie Wansink

 For what I was looking for, the website had been a great help.
 It had all the information I needed and the navigation was easy.
 Purchasing the reports was straightforward and I got the reports in no time.
 I’m very satisfied with it.

 C Vitug, Brightpoint